 In 1957, the first man-made satellite, Sputnik, was launched into orbit.
 Most people had no idea what this novel technology looked like.
 Therefore, a Time magazine journalist included some concrete details in his news article about the launch:

 “…hundreds of miles from the earth, a polished metal sphere the size of a beach ball passed over the world’s continents and oceans.”

 That the Sputnik was polished, spherical and beach-ball-sized was probably not the most important thing there was to say about it.
 (It was launched by the Soviets, for instance.)
 But these little details were essential to help Time readers picture this novel thing.
 A more abstract definition – something like a man-made device orbiting the earth – would have been less helpful.

 A hairy pumpkin seed

 Recently, scientists discovered a new and unusual looking species of microbes.
-Most people don’t look at images of microbes every day, and on top of that, this one was very different from more common microbes.
-Therefore, the journalist who reported on the discovery described what they looked like as follows:
+One that seemed very different from known species – which most people are not very familiar with anyway.
+Therefore, a popular-science journalist described what they looked like as follows:

 “…under the 3D magnification of scanning electron microscopy, the creatures somewhat resemble hairy pumpkin seeds.“

-What was striking about these microbes was that they appeared to belong to a previously unknown super-kingdom, which meant that the ‘tree of life’ had to be reorganized.
+What was striking about these microbes was that they appeared to belong to a previously unknown super-kingdom.
+This meant that the ‘tree of life’ had to be reorganized.
 The image of the hairy pumpkin seed is the cartwheel that carries this more abstract information about biological classification.
 And the odd mental image may help you remember this story too.